Blender’s prehistory - Traces on Commodore Amiga (1987-1991)

-The following article is a historical look at the era that spawned the first raytracers for home computers, a predecessor to Blender among them.
-It's possible thanks to the fact, that, for the first time, the progam and source code of said predecessor are publicly available.
+The following article is a historical look at the era that spawned first raytracers for home computers, a predecessor to Blender among them.
+Writing it was possible thanks to the fact, that, for the first time, the progam and source code of said predecessor are publicly available.

 Traces on Commodore Amiga in 1988.
 Suzanne is imported from modern version of Blender.

 Today Blender is one of the industry leaders, but it started quite small, three decades ago.
 If you ever wondered when and where some of the most iconic Blender conventions like "right-click select" or 3D cursor originated, it’s then, in the Amiga era, even before Blender was born.